arbipher/readthedocs-epigrams-on-programming/README.md

 readthedocs-epigrams-on-programming
 ===================================

-Epigrams on Programmings at readthedoc with my translation in Chinese
+Epigrams on Programmings at readthedocs with my translation in Chinese